digitalmpasto/code_journal/_posts/2019-12-8-todo-list.md

 //which means the user has entered "quit"
 ```

-Within the while loop and if and else statements you'll see "quit", "list", and "new", respectively.
+Within the while loop, and if and else statements you'll see "quit", "list", and "new", respectively (these words have no inherent functionality - they can be arbitrary - they are chosen by you).
-These words are what you'll enter when prompted in the browser by the code: var input = prompt("What would you like to do?"), and directs
+Thee words are what you'll enter when prompted in the browser by the code: var input = prompt("What would you like to do?").
+They direct
 the action of the list item you will input after.

 So,